Goetze and Gwynn: Company

 partnership with Martin Goetze in 1980.
 Initially located in Northampton, the company relocated in 1985 to the Welbeck Estate near Worksop in north Nottinghamshire.
 A third partner, Edward Bennett, joined in 1985.

 Martin Goetze died on 23 August 2015.
-The company continues to restore and produce organs, but according to its website its focus has shifted somewhat from the original directors' emphasis on re-creating the musical culture of the past.
+The company continued to restore and produce organs, but according to its website its focus shifted somewhat from the original directors' emphasis on re-creating the musical culture of the past.
+Dominic Gwynn died on 24 May 2024, aged 67.

 Reconstructions

 The company has produced organs in Tudor style based on the remains of two Tudor organ soundboards discovered in Suffolk.
 Two of these instruments are managed by the Royal College of Organists.

 Restorations

 Among the organs they have restored are: